Thank you for your interest in the

 - Presence (25%): Poised under pressure, prepared for speech and interview, enthusiastic, sincere, comfortable with herself, appropriate grooming.

-The selected Court Member will be announced on the Announcement Day for her school.
+The selected Court Member will be announced on the Announcement Day for her school or Metro selection.
 If the selected Court Member is unable to serve, there is no runner-up.
-Click below to view the 2017 Court Announcement Schedule.